This page attempts to help bird keepers with the most common bird diseases and symptoms they see when their birds get ill...

 These are all potential physical symptoms of calcium deficiency in adult birds.
 Give Calcivet (CalciBoost in Export Areas) five days a week for 1-2 months then drop to twice a week.
 Falling off perches, poor co-ordination, poor flying, twirling, star-gazing, clenched fists These are all potential physical symptoms of calcium deficiency in adult birds.
 Give Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or EasyBird Rest, Moult & Show.

 Frequent infections and general illness

 This is a sign of general malnutrition with particular emphasis on vitamin A which is involved in the effective formation of membranes within and surrounding all cells.
 Poorly formed cell walls are prone to infection.
 Vitamin C, vitamin E and selenium deficiencies may also be involved.
-Feast or Daily Essentials3 or EasyBird Rest, Moult & Show is the standard prevention as they all provide a very broad spectrum of vitamins and trace minerals plus herbal immune and digestive system support.
+Feast (Flourish in Export Areas) or Daily Essentials3 or EasyBird Rest, Moult & Show is the standard prevention as they all provide a very broad spectrum of vitamins and trace minerals plus herbal immune and digestive system support.
 Guardian Angel is the normal first aid treatment.